parzival1l/NaiveRAG-Exploration/README.md

 # NaiveRAG Exploration

 A hands-on exploration of Retrieval-Augmented Generation (RAG) pipelines, built from scratch for learning and experimentation.
+More info at the start of each notebooks.

 ## 🛠️ Technology Stack